brdn24/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for Data Science Course on Coursera
+Repo for The Data Scientist's Toolbox Course on Coursera